dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The payload has to contain all, even non-modified, attributes.
-Attributes that were present before and are not present in the current payload anymore will be removed by the system.
+Attributes that were present before and are not present in the current payload any more will be removed by the system.

 It is not allowed to update an already deleted tracked entity instance.
 Also, it is not allowed to mark a tracked entity instance as deleted via